paich64/C64MEGA65/README.md

 HDMI display.
 We believe that this is the most compatible way of providing a flicker-free experience on HDMI.

+If you experience issues, then you can switch the core back to 100% system speed.
+The menu item for doing so is called "HDMI: Flicker-free".
+You can switch this ON and OFF in real-time without the need to re-load the program that you are currently running.

+Our tests have shown, that the vast majority of software works like a charm and the value of having a completely smooth and flicker free experience on HDMI seems therefore larger than slight compatibility issues.
+This is why this feature is activated by default.

+### Switch-off when using retro analog display devices

 While this works great on digital HDMI displays, there is a disadvantage on some analog VGA monitors: The 0.25% slowdown leads to a slightly off VGA signal timing which might lead to